melange-re/melange-re.github.io/docs/melange-for-x-developers.md

 Melange allows to build applications using either OCaml syntax or Reason syntax.
 If you don’t know which one to choose, we recommend [Reason](https://reasonml.github.io/en/), as it has been designed with JavaScript developers in mind.

+Reason has first-class support for [JSX](https://reasonml.github.io/docs/en/jsx), and there are bindings like [ReasonReact](https://github.com/reasonml/reason-react/) that build on top of that functionality to provide a great developer experience.

-Programs written using Reason syntax are fully compatible with those written in OCaml syntax.
+Another advantage is that programs written using Reason syntax are fully compatible with those written in OCaml syntax.

 Here is the cheat sheet with some equivalents between JavaScript and Reason